-This is the medical term for ingrown nails and can develop in older cats, particularly those who live indoors.
-As cats age and become less active, there is less wear and tear on the claws.
+Ingrown claws (onychocryptosis) and can develop in older cats, particularly those who live indoors as cats become less active, there is less wear and tear on the claws.
 Arthritis is common among older cats too, which can sometimes make grooming and stropping, which strips off the outer layer of the claw difficult due to painful joints.

 Symptoms – The claws become thickened and curl in on themselves.

 Treatment – Keep the claws at a reasonable length with regular trimming.
 If you are unable to trim your cat’s claws yourself, see a veterinarian, it should only take him 5 minutes to do in-house at a minimal cost.

 Brittle claws are common in older cats often in conjunction with overgrown claws.
 As cats age, their circulation isn’t as good as it once was and fewer nutrients reach the claw.
 Brittle and overgrown claws can eventually grow into the paw pad causing pain and infection.

 Symptoms – Brittle claws can split when they are cut.
 Always use sharp nail cutters when trimming the claws, especially.